Robert J. Johnston

 Your use of this website and any communications with Sutin, Thayer & Browne law firm through this website do not constitute or create an attorney-client relationship with Sutin, Thayer & Browne.
 You do not have an attorney-client relationship with Sutin, Thayer & Browne and cannot expect Sutin, Thayer & Browne to take any action on your behalf unless and until you and Sutin, Thayer & Browne make an explicit agreement setting forth the scope of representation, the fee arrangement and other relevant matters.
 Any information you send to Sutin, Thayer & Browne law firm through this website is non-confidential and non-privileged.
 Do not send or include any information in your email that you consider to be confidential or privileged.

 During law school, Robert represented individuals in tax and employment matters as a student lawyer in the UNM Business and Tax Clinic.
-Robert also served as a representative on the UNM Student Bar Association, as a Lieutenant Governor for the American Bar Association’s Law Student Division, and as a volunteer with the UNM Mexican American Law Student Association, earning the Outstanding Volunteer Award in 2016.
+Robert also served as a representative on the UNM Student Bar Association, as a Lieutenant Governor for the American Bar Association’s Law Student Division, and as a volunteer with the UNM Mexican American Law Student Association.

 While a student at Eastern New Mexico University, Robert served as a representative of the student body on the university’s Student Senate, Student Fees Committee, and as the student liaison to the faculty’s governing body, the Faculty Senate.
 As a freshman, Robert founded the university’s first Gay-Straight Alliance and served as a member of several service-oriented university organizations throughout his time as an undergraduate.